nahid/talk/README.md

 #### getReceiverInfo

-This method return all information about message receiver.
+This method returns all the information about message receiver.

 **Syntax**